At the Box Moor Trust, we have a diverse range of habitats, including woodland, meadows, ponds, rivers, agricultural and urban areas.

 The Old Barn Education Centre incorporates an indoor classroom, an outdoor shelter and a toilet block with hand washing facilities.
 Education facilities in the surrounding woodland, meadow, pond and wetland habitats include two pond dipping platforms, a wooden boardwalk giving easy access through the woodland, mini-beast hunting areas and a bird watching and bird feeding station.

-At lunchtime, schools may eat in the classroom or outside adjacent to the Old Barn.
+At lunchtime, schools may eat in the classroom or outside in the Old Barn shelter.
 Belongings can be left securely in the Old Barn during activities.

 Pond dipping platform and boardwalk